DeerBear/WordPress-Plugin-Template/readme.txt

 == Description ==

-This is where you can give a much longer description of your plugin that you can use to explain just how it awesome it really is.
+This is where you can give a much longer description of your plugin that you can use to explain just how awesome it really is.

 == Installation ==